Our guidance represents good practice for the recruitment of communicators to the Civil Service and for the selection of staff for promotion.

 It combines good practice from the private and the public sectors with the Civil Service Commissioners’ requirement for fair and open competition.
 The aim is to maintain and improve professional standards across government.

 Success Profiles are the new recruitment framework used within the Civil Service.
-For more information, take a look at the candidate overview.
+It includes candidate overview.

 To make sure that the Civil Service secures the best people, recruitment must be conducted fairly and openly.